-Juris Doctor (J.D.)
-L.L.M. in American Legal Studies
+- Juris Doctor (J.D.) - Master of Laws (LL.M.) in American Legal Studies

-• School of Psychology and Counseling
+Psychology and Counseling (SPC)

-Master of Arts (M.A.) in Counseling Master of Arts (M.A.) in Human Services Counseling (non-clinical) Certificate of Advanced Graduate Study (CAGS) Doctor of Psychology (Psy.D.) in Clinical Psychology Doctor of Philosophy (Ph.D.) in Counselor Education & Supervision
+- Master of Arts (M.A.) in Clinical Mental Health Counseling - Master of Arts (M.A.) in Counseling - Master of Arts (M.A) in Human Services Counseling (non-clinical) - Certificate of Advanced Graduate Study (CAGS) - Doctor of Psychology (Psy.D) in Clinical Psychology - Doctor of Philosophy (Ph.D.) in Counselor Education & Supervision